Alfresco/docs-alfresco/ags/latest/using/gs/search-records.md

 ## Adding search results to a hold - Share search {#addsearchresults2holdShareSearch}

-Users with the appropriate capabilities can add search result items from the main Share search to a hold.
+Users with the appropriate {% include tooltip.html word="capabilities" text="capabilities" %} can add search result items from the main Share search to a hold.
 This means you can select search results from a records management site or from a collaboration site, and add them to a hold.
 This includes content, records, and record folders.
 For records and record folders this would also suspend their retention schedules.
 When you add a record folder to a hold, all records within the folder are also added to the hold.